top of page

 • Gorontalo

-We will highlight the interrelationships between food estate land use change in these sites, and how this interacts with both ecosystem and livelihood transitions.
+We are highlighting the interrelationships between food estate land use change in these sites, and how this interacts with both ecosystem and livelihood transitions.

-This approach allows us to highlight opportunities to more sustainably manage biodiversity, increase climate resilience, ad address livelihood and food security concerns.
+This approach allows us to highlight opportunities to more sustainably manage biodiversity, increase climate resilience, and address livelihood and food security concerns.

 A diagram showing the way the different parts of the system interact